-We have examined the law of the State of Colorado (the "State") and of the United States relevant to the opinions herein, and a certified copy of the record of proceedings of the Board of Directors of the Colorado Housing and Finance Authority (the "Board" and the "Authority," respectively), and other documents relevant to the issuance by the Authority of its Single Family Program Senior Bonds, Taxable 1998 Series A-1 (the "1998 Series A-1 Senior Bonds"), Single Family Program Senior Bonds, 1998 Series A-2 (the "1998 Series A-2 Senior Bonds"), Single Family Program Senior Bonds, 1998 Series A-3 (the "1998 Series A-3 Senior Bonds" and, together with the 1998 Series A-1 Senior Bonds and the 1998 Series A-2 Senior Bonds, the "Senior Bonds") and its Single Family Program Subordinate Bonds, 1998 Series A (the "Subordinate Bonds" and, together with the Senior Bonds, the "Bonds") in the aggregate principal amount of \$50,000,000.
-The Bonds are authorized and issued pursuant to an Indenture of Trust (the "Indenture") dated as of March 1, 1998 between the Authority and Norwest Bank Colorado, National Association, as trustee (the "Trustee").
+We have examined the law of the State of Colorado (the "State") and of the United States relevant to the opinions herein, and a certified copy of the record of proceedings of the Board of Directors of the Colorado Housing and Finance Authority (the "Board" and the "Authority," respectively), and other documents relevant to the issuance by the Authority of its Single Family Program Bonds, 1998 Series C-1 (the "1998 Series C-1 Bonds") and its Single Family Program Bonds, 1998 Series C-2 (the "1998 Series C-2 Bonds" and, together with the 1998 Series C-1 Bonds, the "Bonds") in the aggregate original principal amount of \$20,000,785.95.
+The Bonds are authorized and issued pursuant to an Indenture of Trust (the "Indenture") dated as of June 1, 1998 between the Authority and Zions First National Bank, as trustee (the "Trustee").
 The capitalized terms used herein, unless parenthetically defined herein, have the meanings ascribed to them in the Indenture.

-The Bonds are dated, bear interest at the rates and mature on the dates and in the respective principal amounts as provided in the Indenture.
+The Bonds are dated, bear or accrue interest at the rates and mature on the dates and in the respective principal amounts or Maturity Amounts as provided in the Indenture.
 The Bonds are subject to redemption prior to maturity in the manner and upon the terms set forth therein and in the Indenture.